 - The power cord may become a chewing hazard for dogs.
-Dogs should be supervised when using these beds.
+Supervision is necessary when using these beds.

-There are some heated dog beds, for example the SnuggleSafe Heat-pad, which are power cord free.
-We warm up the heat-pad in the microwave, then the gel within the pad captures and keeps the heat.
-These pads can be useful because there is no power cord hazard, and we can use them anywhere.
+There are some heated beds, for example the SnuggleSafe Heat-pad, which are power cord free.
+We warm up the heat-pad in the microwave, and the gel within the pad captures and keeps the heat.
+These pads can be useful, because there is no power cord hazard, and we can use them anywhere.

-A weakness of this type of dog bed is that it may not retain heat for long periods of time.
-It usually only works well for a couple of hours.
+A weakness of this type of dog bed, is that it may not retain heat for long periods of time.
+As a result, it may only work well for a couple of hours.

 Hello!
 Some has already asked this but where did you get the blue bed that your shiba is lying on?